Abhi3934/NewsWave/README.md

 ## Installation

-To run the News Explorer application locally, follow these steps:
+To run the NewsWave application locally, follow these steps:

 1. Clone the repository:
    ```bash